informalsystems/emerald/docs/operational-docs/src/architecture/syncing.md

 The proposal is thus marked as `valid`.

 The `newPayload` call is deferred to the `Decided` handler, where it is required to import the block into Reth's tree state before `forkchoiceUpdated` can set it as canonical head.
 If Reth returns `SYNCING` (e.g., because the parent block is not yet available), the retry mechanism re-sends the request until Reth returns `VALID` or  `INVALID`.
+Note that in order to get to this point, the CL will have to have obtained 2/3+ certificates validating this block, thus the EL should never return `INVALID` at this point.
+In case it does, the node will not be able to proceed.

 ## Sync Configuration